godotengine/godot-website/collections/_article/upcoming-serious-web-performance-boost.md

 As I wrote in [my last blog post](/article/live-from-godotcon-boston-web-dotnet-prototype/), we're currently working very hard to make C#/.NET exports a reality.
 We do have [a promising prototype](https://lab.godotengine.org/godot-dotnet-web/), we just need to make sure that it's production-ready.

-I also mentionned in that article that I wanted to concentrate on improving our asset loading game.
+I also mentioned in that article that I wanted to concentrate on improving our asset loading game.
 Preloading an entire game before even starting it hinders the ability to use Godot for commercial Web games.
-Once something is implemented to improve that issue, count on me to share you the news.
+Once something is implemented to improve that issue, count on me to share the news with you.

 [^1]: It's either that, or we return to the old days of spam-webpages using the ["Congratulations, you won!"](https://www.youtube.com/watch?v=WckVsX5-uyE) sound effect when you least expect it.